-Psychological Stress and Physical Stress are connected by the same response systems, and the complex and sometimes overwhelming society that we live in today can create overwhelming mental stress, leading to major issues related to Chronic Stress.
+Psychological Stress and Physical Stress are connected by the same response systems, and the complex and sometimes overwhelming society that we live in today can create overwhelming mental stress, leading to significant issues related to Chronic Stress.

 As previously mentioned, hormones like Cortisol are intended to help with immediate stressors, to return us to a state of more natural balance.

 In the modern world, we rarely experience the sort of stressful spikes that were once commonplace, but we now have to deal with a constant pounding from a host of different, minor forms of stress, which all deplete our capacity to produce beneficial hormones, while also impairing psychological and physical well-being.

-How Are Cortisol and Testosterone Linked?
+How are Cortisol and Testosterone Linked?

 In an ideal system, our bodies have plenty of the core components necessary to produce optimal levels of Testosterone and Cortisol to help men function at their peak.
-Unfortunately, chronic stress creates an imbalanced system which favors Cortisol over Testosterone.
+Unfortunately, chronic stress creates an imbalanced system that favors Cortisol over Testosterone.

 Though stress and anxiety may have external sources, we can adapt psychological and physical strategies to mitigate how our minds respond to stress hormones and how our subconscious mind activates stress pathways.

 Cortisol is Not the Enemy — Unresolved Stress is the Enemy

 It tells us that it's time to go and get things done.
 For example, Cortisol levels increase slowly during the night as we sleep, finally reaching a point at which it spurs us awake.

-Though Testosterone is associated with masculinity, bravado, and confidence, it's also associated with peace of mind and can be promoted through mindful mediation and other relaxation techniques.
+Though Testosterone is associated with masculinity, bravado, and confidence, it's also associated with peace of mind and can be promoted through mindful meditation and other relaxation techniques.

 How Can I Learn How to Relax?

 It's a conscious, psychological effort.
 Like most aspects of human function, our ability to relax and fend off anxiety is like a muscle.
-By making small efforts to improve how you manage stress and promote mindfulness, you can make major changes over time — but you have to take that first step.
+By making small efforts to improve how you manage stress and promote mindfulness, you can make significant changes over time — but you have to take that first step.

-Furthermore, you have to recognize what negative aspects of your lifestyle trigger anxiety and figure out ways to separate yourself from that stress, or figure out ways to manage and cope with that particular stressor.
-In this sense, mindset is key.
+Furthermore, you have to recognize what negative aspects of your lifestyle trigger anxiety and figure out ways to separate yourself from that stress or figure out ways to manage and cope with that particular stressor.
+In this sense, the mindset is critical.